Dfam-consortium/Dfam-API/README.md

 - **.js** - auto-generated code, providing a stub Promise for each operationId defined in the `openapi.yaml`.
 Each method receives the variables that were defined in the `openapi.yaml` file, and wraps a Promise in a try/catch clause.
 The Promise resolves both success and failure in a call to the `Service.js` utility class for building the appropriate response that will be sent back to the Controller and then to the caller of this endpoint.

-#### tests/
-- **serverTests.js** - basic server validation tests, checking that the server is up, that a call to an endpoint within the scope of the `openapi.yaml` file returns 200, that a call to a path outside that scope returns 200 if it exists and a 404 if not.
-- **routingTests.js** - Runs through all the endpoints defined in the `openapi.yaml`, and constructs a dummy request to send to the server.
-Confirms that the response code is 200.
-At this point requests containing xml or formData fail - currently they are not supported in the router.
-- **additionalEndpointsTests.js** - A test file for all the endpoints that are defined outside the openapi.yaml scope.
-Confirms that these endpoints return a successful 200 response.

-Future tests should be written to ensure that the response of every request sent should conform to the structure defined in the `openapi.yaml`.
-This test will fail 100% initially, and the job of the development team will be to clear these tests.

 #### models/
-Currently a concept awaiting feedback.
-The idea is to have the objects defined in the openapi.yaml act as models which are passed between the different modules.
-This will conform the programmers to interact using defined objects, rather than loosely-defined JSON objects.
-Given the nature of JavaScript programmers, who want to work with their own bootstrapped parameters, this concept might not work.
-Keeping this here for future discussion and feedback.